-Activity 4.1.1 Pilot project of small-scale hydroponics systems to respond to climate-related risks.

-- 180. Dry spells, increased sea water intrusion and increased flooding have a great negative impact in the agriculture sector, especially on vulnerable groups with low adaptive capacities to effectively respond to these emerging climate-risks.
+- Activity 4.1.1 Pilot project of small-scale hydroponics systems to respond to climate-related risks.
+175. Dry spells, increased sea water intrusion and increased flooding have a great negative impact in the agriculture sector, especially on vulnerable groups with low adaptive capacities to effectively respond to these emerging climate-risks.
 According to estimations of the Ministry of Agriculture 60% of all farmers' land in the SORB are flood-prone areas.
-Through this activity, the project aims at developing a pilot small-scale hydroponics project and provide support with technical assistance as well as affordable finance to around 120 vulnerable smallholders to test and implement the technology in their fields, including a commercial scheme to sell the hydroponic production in the market.
+Through this activity the project aims at developing a pilot small scale hydroponics project and provide support with technical assistance as well as affordable finance to around 120 vulnerable smallholders to test and implement the technology in their fields, including a commercial scheme to sell the hydroponic production in the market.
 Hydroponics is a suitable adaptation technology, which allows farmers to grow plants without soil, hence overcoming the problems of salinity, floods, and the accumulation of pests and diseases.
-Furthermore, it saves water (savings of 60-80%), contributing to addressing the problem of projected droughts and it is nutrient efficient, reducing the use of pesticides.
-At the same time, it offers good yields and quality of products and can be grown all year long. - 181.
+Furthermore, it saves water (savings of 60-80%), contributing to address the problem of projected droughts and it is nutrient efficient, reducing the use of pesticides.
+At the same time, it offers good yields and quality of products and can be grown all year long. - 176.
 There are different potential technological designs, which could be feasible to promote with the pilot project.
-During the preparation of the full proposal, the most suitable design will be further assessed and refined, including necessary modifications to ensure the promoted system can withstand floods. - 182.
-The UWI has already been testing the following technologies in the region, among others: Table-Top, Double Table-Top and A-frame Hydroponic Systems: use Deep Flow Technique (DFT), easy to maneuver, saves on water, preassembled, modular design, incorporates vertical farming.
-Deep Water Culture: Plants are usually placed to float on a raft structure on top of the nutrient tank, with their roots hanging in the water.
-This system is commonly used for aquaponics in Trinidad.
-Under current system: employs a negative pressure technology to re-circulate nutrient water solution that is highly concentrated with oxygen.
-Ideal for top-heavy plants, fruiting plants.
-The main advantages of the proposed pilot are the adaptability the design can be adapted to different conditions and areas, it is allowed for high savings and water efficiency, and nutrient efficiency, reducing pesticide and herbicide use and the scalability potential: its modular designs facilitate farmers to test and learn about hydroponic systems and easily expand and replicate the modules. - 183.
-The proposed pilot will also include the necessary linkages to promote market access of hydroponics production.
-According to the consulted stakeholders, there is a growing market in the country for hydroponic crops.
-Furthermore, the promotion of a Participatory Guarantee System (PGS) will be fostered with the project since there have already been previous successful experiences of farmers' adoption of these labels in the country. - 184.
-Location: Vulnerable areas to dry spells and flooding in Siparia, Penal-Debe and Princes Town.
-Flooding areas include the low-lying area of the watershed, being Woodland and Barrackpore the most affected areas.
+During the preparation of the full proposal, the most suitable design will be further assessed and refined, including necessary modifications to ensure the promoted system can withstand floods. - 177.
+The UWI has already been testing the following technologies in the region, among others: Table-Top and Double Table-Top Hydroponic System: uses Deep Flow Technique (DFT), which assist with areas of high intense heat and minimizes losses due to electrical cut-off.
+It is easy to maneuver, saves on water, preassembled, modular design for expansion, incorporates vertical farming (planting from 2.5ft above ground level).